alffox/liferay-around-the-world-widget/README.md

 ## Information displayed

-The **Navigation bar** displays the currently selected location, the current date and time at that location plus other available locations, ordered in dropdown lists by continents
+The **Navigation bar** displays the currently selected location, the current date and time at that location and a search bar to find a location among the available ones

-**Time and Date** will appear under the flags list at the top and they will indicate the current time and date on the clicked location

 **Pictures** shows selected pictures for the selected country